eliorivero/revview/README.md

 The JSON object returned includes the title, content, excerpt and revision date, among other data.

 ##Example
-As a simple example, in a singular view, it will display the title, date and content of all post revisions before the current content.
+As a simple example, in a singular view, it will display the date and author of all revisions.
+Further info can be seen in JS console.
+If revision is clicked, console will display the update.